devvbadger/anticheat/README.md

 A FiveM Anti-Cheat created for my servers, this is not a hard working anti-cheat.
 The features of this is only kick, anti-blabla, etc.

+- This is an open-source.
+Modify all you want.
+- Want to contribute to this project?
+DM Me.

 **Features**

 ✅ Anti-Godmode – Detects players with health above 200 and kicks them